 For growing the best petunias in pots, your growing medium must drain freely.
 A soil-less mix is right for this purpose.
 Either buy it or make your own.
 We have a great article on making potting mix here.

-Petunias are greedy and needy plants when it comes to fertilizer.
+Petunias are greedy plants when it comes to fertilizer.
 Either apply slow-release fertilizer at the time of planting or feed them every other week using the diluted liquid fertilizer like 10-10-10.